The Mystery of Edwin Drood: Summary

-On Christmas Eve, Neville buys himself a heavy walking stick; he plans to spend his Christmas break hiking around the countryside.
-Meanwhile, Edwin visits a jeweller to repair his pocket watch; it is mentioned that the only pieces of jewellery that he wears are the watch and chain and a shirt pin.
+On Christmas Eve, Neville buys himself a heavy walking stick; he plans to spend his Christmas break hiking in the countryside.
+Meanwhile, Edwin visits a jeweller to get his pocket watch repaired; it is mentioned that the only jewellery he wears is the watch and chain and a shirt pin.
 By chance he meets a woman who is an opium user from London.
-She asks Drood's Christian name and he replies that it is "Edwin"; she says he is fortunate it is not "Ned," for "Ned" is in great danger.
+She asks Drood's Christian name and he replies that it is "Edwin"; she says he is fortunate it is not "Ned", for "Ned" is in great danger.
 He thinks nothing of this, for the only person who calls him "Ned" is Jasper.
 Meanwhile, Jasper buys himself a black scarf of strong silk, which is not seen again during the course of the novel.
-The reconciliation dinner is successful and at midnight, Edwin Drood and Neville Landless leave together to go down to the river and look at a wind storm that rages that night.
+The reconciliation dinner is successful and at midnight Edwin Drood and Neville Landless leave together to go down to the river and look at a storm that rages that night.

-The next morning Edwin is missing and Jasper encourages suspicion that Neville has killed him.
+The next morning Edwin is missing and Jasper encourages suspicions that Neville has killed him.
 Neville leaves early in the morning for his hike; the townspeople overtake him and forcibly bring him back to the city.
-Rev. Crisparkle keeps Neville out of jail by taking responsibility for him, stating that he will produce Neville anytime his presence is required.
-That night, Jasper is strongly affected when Mr. Grewgious informs him that Edwin and Rosa had ended their betrothal; he reacts more strongly to this news than to the prospect that Edwin may be dead.
-The next morning, Rev. Crisparkle goes to the river weir and finds Edwin's watch and chain and shirt pin.
+Mr Crisparkle keeps Neville out of jail by taking responsibility for him, stating that he will produce Neville any time his presence is required.
+That night, Jasper is strongly affected when Mr Grewgious informs him that Edwin and Rosa have ended their betrothal; he reacts more strongly to this news than to the possibility that Edwin may be dead.
+The next morning, Mr Crisparkle goes to the river weir and finds Edwin's watch and chain and shirt pin.

-A half-year later, Neville is living in London near Mr. Grewgious's office.
-Lieutenant Tartar introduces himself and offers to share his garden with Landless; Lt.
-Tartar's chambers are adjacent to Neville's above a common courtyard.
-A white-haired and -whiskered stranger calling himself Dick Datchery arrives in Cloisterham.
-He rents a room below Jasper and observes the comings and goings in the area.
-On his way to the lodging the first time, Mr. Datchery asks directions from Deputy.
-Deputy will not go near there for fear that Jasper will choke him again.
+Half a year later, Neville is living in London near Mr Grewgious's office.
+Lieutenant Tartar introduces himself and offers to share his garden with Neville; Lt Tartar's chambers are adjacent to Neville's above a common courtyard.

+A white-haired and whiskered stranger calling himself Dick Datchery arrives in Cloisterham.
+He rents a room below Jasper's and observes the comings and goings in the area.
+Going to his lodgings for the first time, Mr Datchery asks Deputy for directions.
+Deputy will not go near the lodgings for fear that Jasper will choke him again.

 Jasper visits Rosa at the Nuns' House and professes his love for her.
 She rejects him but he persists, telling her that if she gives him no hope he will destroy Neville, the brother of her dear friend Helena.
-In fear of Jasper, Rosa flees to Mr. Grewgious in London.
+In fear of Jasper, Rosa flees to Mr Grewgious in London.